 - mobile ICT card

 - Your case involves exceptional hardship, e.g. because relatives living here are dependent on your help and nursing.

 You must also fulfil other requirements.
 These depend in part on the status of the family member already living in Germany.
 Please request further information directly from the competent authority.

-N.B.
-You will not receive a residence permit for the subsequent entry of family members if
+Attention: You will not receive a residence permit for the subsequent entry of family members if

 - the relationship was enforced or